timboudreau/avatar/README.md

     * Python - Per avatar's build instructions, must be 2.7.x
     * Ant - in order to build Avatar
     * Git - in order to initialize submodules
+    * A C compiler (gcc on linux, other platforms may vary)
     * the venerable unix command `which`

 ### Running it